marcusoftnet/marcusoftnet.github.io/_posts/2017-10-20-two-stories-i-often-tell-on-wip-as-a-process-improvement-tool.md

 > Everything is working fine here.
 We have door work in process limit of 10 and that is beautifully timed so that I get the doors just in time and don't have to wait.
 >
-> No overproduction or other waste here, sir lean sensei, sir!
+> No overproduction or other waste here, sir lean sansei, sir!

 He smiles and nods and then say: